-Foundations typically fund nonprofit public charities, as defined in Section 501(c)(3) of the Internal Revenue Code.
+Foundations typically fund nonprofits with 501(c)(3) status as defined by the Internal Revenue Code.
 These are organizations whose purposes are charitable, educational, scientific, religious, literary, or cultural.
-The small number of foundations that give to individuals typically do so to help pay for educational expenses or support artistic or research projects.
+A small number of foundations will also make grants to individuals, usually to help pay for educational expenses, or support artistic or research projects.

 See also our related Knowledge Base articles:

 You Might Also Like